-Scott Llewellyn is deputy chair of the firm’s Intellectual Property Litigation Group.
-His practice involves complex litigation before state and federal courts throughout the country, with an emphasis on patent disputes, in which he relies on more than 30 years of experience with computer hardware and software, in particular relating to the processing and transmission of audio, video, voice, and other types of data.
+Scott Llewellyn is the former deputy chair of the firm’s Intellectual Property Litigation Group.
+His practice involves complex litigation before state and federal courts around the country, with an emphasis on patent and trade secret disputes, in which he relies on more than 30 years of experience with computer hardware and software (in particular, relating to the processing and transmission of audio, video, voice, and other types of data).

 Mr. Llewellyn has also successfully tried commercial arbitration and agency matters; successfully briefed and argued various appeals in federal appellate court; and successfully tried more than 20 cases for the Denver city attorney’s office, most of them jury trials.
 Mr. Llewellyn has been named a Colorado “Super Lawyer” for Intellectual Property Litigation and “Best Intellectual Property Lawyer” by Law Week Colorado, and has received an AV rating from Martindale-Hubbell in Litigation and Intellectual Property.

 Mr. Llewellyn obtained a B.A., cum laude, in 1990 from Yale University, and a J.D., cum laude, in 1997 from the University of Michigan Law School, where he served as executive articles editor for the Michigan Telecommunications and Technology Law Review.
 After law school, Mr. Llewellyn clerked for the Honorable Diarmuid F. O’Scannlain of the U.S. Court of Appeals for the Ninth Circuit, and the Honorable Clarence A. Brimmer of the U.S. District Court for the District of Wyoming.
 Prior to joining Morrison & Foerster, Mr. Llewellyn practiced for another international law firm in Washington, D.C., and was an adjunct professor at the Georgetown University Law Center.